eriklangille/rafting/notes/tasks.md

 ## Procedure
 Term = 1
 Thread sleep randomized for all servers.
 When sleep is over send message to elect as leader

+Send messages to the other server's on their port.
+Listen for messages on own port and always respond When election timer runs out is the first time a message is sent from the server